-Joint Schedule 2 (Variation Form)

-This form is to be used in order to change a contract in accordance with Clause 24 (Changing the Contract)
+Joint Schedule 2 (Variation Form) This form is to be used in order to change a contract in accordance with Clause 24 (Changing the Contract)

 Contract Details

-This variation is between: [delete as applicable: CC Buyer") CS / Buyer] ("CCS" "the
+This variation is between: [delete as applicable: CCS / Buyer] ("the Buyer")

 And

-[insert name of Supplier] (" the Supplier")
+[insert name of Supplier] ("the Supplier")

-Contract name: [insert name of contrac Contract") ct to be changed] ("the
+Contract name: [insert name of contract") t to be changed] ("the

-Contract reference number: [insert contract reference n number]
+Contract reference number: [insert contract reference no umber]

-C Details of Proposed Variation on
+Details of Proposed Variation

-Variation initiated by: [delete as applicable: CCS /Buyer/Supplier]
+Variation initiated by: [delete as applicable: Buyer/Supplier]

 Variation number: [insert variation number]

 Date variation is raised: [insert date]

 Proposed variation

 Reason for the variation: [insert reason]

 An Impact Assessment shall be provided within: [insert number] days

 Impact of Variation

-Likely impact of the [Supplier to insert assessment of impact] proposed variation:
+Likely impact of the proposed variation: [Supplier to insert assessment of impact]

 Outcome of Variation

-Contract variation: This Contract detailed abov ve is varied as follows:
+Contract variation: This Contract detailed above is varied as follows:

-[CCS/Buyer to insert original Clauses Paragraphs to be varied and the chan- clause] •
+Buyer to insert original Clauses or Paragraph be varied and the changed clause]

 Financial variation: Original Contract Value: £ [insert amount]

 Additional cost due to variation: £ [insert amount]

 New Contract value: £ [insert amount]

-- This Variation must be agreed and signed by both Parties to the Contract and shall only be effective from the date it is signed by [delete as applicable: CCS / Buyer] - 2.
+- 1. This Variation must be agreed and signed by both Parties to the Contract and shall only be effective from the date it is signed by Buyer - 2.
 Words and expressions in this Variation shall have the meanings given to them in the Contract. - 3.
 The Contract, including any previous Variations, shall remain effective and unaltered except as amended by this Variation.